Join me at the How to Win a New Park community meeting - 25 March 2023 at Holland Park Sports Club. RSVP here

 Too often precious inner-city land is handed over to developers without sensible forward planning for public infrastructure, including public parks.
 And right now we have a good opportunity to claim back some land for the public.

-With broad public support, I think we could push Council to acquire the land as part of their overall Norman Creek catchment strategy, as the Creek runs through the vacant land.
+I have made winning a public park in the Birdwood Road area for the community a key priority.
+With broad public support, I am confident we could push Council to acquire the land as part of their overall Norman Creek catchment strategy, as the Creek runs through the vacant land.
 Brisbane City Council’s Norman Creek 2012–2031 Project aims to ‘return the Norman Creek catchment to a more natural state’, through the improvement of parkland and adjoining waterways.
 A budget of $5.25 million has been set aside for this.

-Sign our petition for new parkland on Birdwood Road on the other side of this page.
+Sign our petition for new parkland on Birdwood Road on this page.
 You can also support the campaign by signing up for one of our yard signs here.